cometbft/cometbft-rs/cometbft/src/abci/doc/response-setoption.md

-Undocumented, non-deterministic, was removed from Tendermint in 0.35.
+Undocumented, non-deterministic, was removed from CometBFT in 0.35.